 List of Events

-Parish Communion takes place at 9.30am each Sunday.
-The atmosphere is relaxed and children are welcome.
+This service takes place at 10.15am each Sunday.
+The service lasts just over an hour and combines thoughtful preaching, prayer and praise with glorious music from our Abbey Choir.
+The atmosphere is relaxed and children are warmly welcomed.
 There are children's groups during term-time and a crèche all year round.
-The service lasts for one hour and features a mix of classic hymns and worship songs.
-Stay on after the service to chat over a cup of fresh coffee
+All are invited to stay on after the service to chat over a cup of fresh coffee or tea.
+This is a temporary combined service replacing our 9.30am Parish Communion…